DECAfpga/ZX48/README.md

 # ZX48 DECA port

-Adapted from ua2 port (Unamiga) https://github.com/Kyp069/zx48
+DECA top level by Somhic adapted from Kyp's ua2 port https://github.com/Kyp069/zx48 (video part from zxuno port).

 See VGA or HDMI version in their respective folder.